Coco (2017 film): Plot

 Miguel sneaks into Ernesto's mansion and is welcomed by a surprised Ernesto, but Héctor appears and accuses Ernesto of stealing his songs.
 As the two argue, Miguel slowly pieces together the truth: Ernesto and Héctor were once a musical act on the brink of fame until Héctor grew homesick and tried to leave.
 Unable to write songs himself, Ernesto poisoned Héctor and stole his guitar and songs to pass off as his own.
 To protect his legacy, Ernesto seizes Héctor's photo and has Miguel and Héctor thrown into a cenote pit.
-There, Héctor reveals that his daughter is named Coco, thus making him Miguel’s actual great-great-grandfather.
+There, Héctor reveals that his daughter is named Coco, thus making him Miguel's actual great-great-grandfather.

-After being rescued by his family, Miguel reveals the truth about Héctor's death, and Imelda and Héctor slowly reconcile.
+After being rescued by his family, Miguel reveals the truth about Héctor's death, and Imelda, though she is angry at Héctor, agrees to help him.
 The family infiltrates Ernesto's concert to retrieve Héctor's photo.
-Ernesto's crimes are exposed to the audience, who quickly turn on him, and he is crushed by a falling bell (mirroring his fate in real life), although Héctor's photograph is lost in the chaos.
-As the sun rises, Imelda and a fading Héctor bless Miguel and return him to the living world.

-Back home, Miguel apologizes to his family for running away and plays "Remember Me" on Héctor's guitar, brightening Coco to sing with him.
+Ernesto's crimes are exposed to the audience, who quickly turn on him, and he is crushed by a falling bell, mirroring his fate in real life, although Héctor's photograph is lost in the chaos.
+As the sun rises, Imelda and a fading Héctor unconditionally bless Miguel and return him to the living world.
+Back home, Miguel plays "Remember Me" on Héctor's guitar, brightening Coco to sing with him.
 She shares that she kept the torn piece of the photo with Héctor's face, then tells her family stories about her father, preserving his memory and existence in the Land of the Dead.
 Miguel reconciles with his family and their ban on music is finally lifted.

 One year later, Miguel shows his new baby sister the family ofrenda, now displaying photos of Héctor and a recently deceased Coco, while Coco's collected letters from Héctor prove Ernesto's theft of his songs, leading to Ernesto's disgrace and Héctor's rightful recognition.
 In the Land of the Dead, Héctor joins Imelda, Coco, and their family to visit the living world.
 Miguel performs a heartfelt song for both his living and dead relatives.